Area code 868

+Area code 868 is a telephone area code in the North American Numbering Plan (NANP) for the Caribbean country Trinidad and Tobago, assigned in 1996, and in service since 1.
+June 1997.

-The area code 868 is assigned to Trinidad and Tobago, a member of the North American Numbering Plan (NANP).
-The telephone numbering plan for the country is known as the National Numbering Plan.
-It is part of a system used for assigning telephone numbers in Trinidad and Tobago, and functions as a part of the North American Numbering Plan (NANP).
-It is regulated by the Telecommunications Authority of Trinidad and Tobago, which holds responsibility for telecommunications in the country.
+The internal telephone numbering plan of the country is known as the National Numbering Plan.
+It regulates the assignment of telephone numbers by the Telecommunications Authority of Trinidad and Tobago, which holds responsibility for telecommunications in the country.

-Due to a long established affiliation with NANP, phone numbers in the Republic of Trinidad and Tobago are often styled as "(868) NXX-xxxx".
-However, the International Telecommunications Union's standards such as E.164 and E.123 both strongly advocate the inclusion of a "+1" prefix to indicate "868" is a part of the NANP.
+Due to a long established affiliation with NANP, telephone numbers in the Republic of Trinidad and Tobago are often styled as "(868) NXX-xxxx".
+The International Telecommunications Union's standards such as E.164 and E.123 recommend the inclusion of a "+1" prefix to indicate 868 is a part of the NANP.